Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Results and discussion

 \subsection{Decomposition of hydroperoxides}

-Reaction~5 to 9 of Fig.~\ref{FigReactionPaths} are related to the decomposition of hydroperoxides, which can occur both by unimolecular or bimolecular processes.
+Reaction~5 to 9 of Figure~\ref{FigReactionPaths} are related to the decomposition of hydroperoxides, which can occur both by unimolecular or bimolecular processes.
 At first, we can simply consider the unimolecular PO-OH bond thermal dissociation (reaction~5).
-As shown in Fig.~\ref{FigR5}, this reaction shows the highest activation energy (2.09~eV) among the reactions in Fig.~\ref{FigReactionPaths}.
+As shown in Figure~\ref{FigR5}, this reaction shows the highest activation energy (2.09~eV) among the reactions in Figure~\ref{FigReactionPaths}.
 From the experimental kinetics of hydroperoxide decomposition, the contribution of this reaction is only up to 2\% for temperatures below 200$^o$C, indicating the importance of pseudo-unimolecular POOH decomposition such as reaction~6 when hydroperoxide concentration is low ([PH] $>>$ [POOH]) \cite{de_sainte_claire_degradation_2009,gugumus_thermolysis_2000,gugumus_re-examination_2002}.
-When the concentration of POOH is small enough, reaction~6 (Fig.\ref{FigR6}) would also prevail over reaction~7 (Fig.\ref{FigR7-8}a).
-However, for the former reaction, the traditionally accepted reaction pathway shown in Fig.~\ref{FigReactionPaths} comes into question.
-In fact, according to our calculations, it proceeds to a different product: the alkoxy radical in crystalline PE spontaneously abstracts an H atom from another alkyl chain, forming an alcohol as shown in Fig.~\ref{FigR6} (this further, unexpected, step is shown in the box after reaction 6 in Fig.~\ref{FigReactionPaths}).
+When the concentration of POOH is small enough, reaction~6 (Figure\ref{FigR6}) would also prevail over reaction~7 (Figure\ref{FigR7-8}a).
+However, for the former reaction, the traditionally accepted reaction pathway shown in Figure~\ref{FigReactionPaths} comes into question.
+In fact, according to our calculations, it proceeds to a different product: the alkoxy radical in crystalline PE spontaneously abstracts an H atom from another alkyl chain, forming an alcohol as shown in Figure~\ref{FigR6} (this further, unexpected, step is shown in the box after reaction 6 in Figure~\ref{FigReactionPaths}).

 The obtained activation energy is 1.02~eV.
 This reaction, among the considered ones, is the one that forms the most alkyl radical chains with comparatively low activation energy.
 These alkyl radicals can diffuse along or across the chain.
 Otherwise, with the presence of oxygen, alkyl radicals do not propagate and grab oxygen as reaction 2 by forming peroxy radical defects.